Maidawailtd/ebonidatin/PRODUCTION_SETUP.md

 ## Deployment

+### 1. Vercel Deployment (Recommended)
+The recommended way to deploy is using Vercel:

+1. Connect your repository to Vercel
+2. Set environment variables in Vercel dashboard
+3. Deploy automatically on push to main branch

+### 2. Replit Deployment
+Alternative deployment using Replit's built-in deployment:

-1. Use the "Production Build" workflow to build and start the application
+1. Click the "Deploy" button in the header
-2. Configure your custom domain in Replit Deployments if needed
+2. Select "Reserved VM" or "Autoscale" deployment
-3. Set up environment variables in the Secrets tab
+3. Configure your domain and environment variables
+4. Click "Deploy"

 ## Supabase Configuration